vortexntnu/vortex-seapath-driver/README.md

   - #### Function

-    - It provide the raw data from GNSS
+    - It provides the raw data from the GNSS.

 - ### `/seapath/navsatfix`